aybike-s/NLP-for-Climate/Workflow.md

 *Iteration function*

 Iteration function goes through each document & page and applies the preprocessing pipeline.
 Then, the preprocessed text is stored in a dictionary named docs.
 Each document is given a unique name (e.g., doc1, doc2, ...) based on the length of the dictionary.
 The preprocessed text is stored as a list under the document name.

+*Creating token dictionary*

+Each token in the sublist of doc dictionary is iterated and assigned unique IDs.

+*Creating a Bag-of-Words (BoW) representations*

+BoW representations are created to represent unique token (word) in the vocabulary, the frequency of occurrence of that token in the document.
+Thus, inputs for LDA would be defined.